Human Gaussian Splatting: Real-time Rendering of Animatable Avatars: Experiments

 \subsection{Efficiency}

-One of the main advantage of our method against compared methods is its rendering time.
-Given body joints orientations and camera pose, we render an image of size 512x512 in $50$ms or $20$fps on a single Tesla V100 GPU.
-This runtime is an order of magnitude faster than the compared SoTA, as shown in Table~\ref{tab:thuman_quantitative}.
-Computing transformations from canonical to observation space takes $48$ms and gaussians rasterization $2$ms.
+One of the main advantage of our method against previous work is its rendering time.
+We render an image of size 512x512 in $\approx 12$ms or $80$fps on a single Tesla V100 GPU.
+This runtime is two orders of magnitude faster than the compared SoTA, as shown in Table~\ref{tab:thuman_quantitative}.
+Computing transformations from canonical to observation space takes $10$ms and gaussians rasterization $2$ms. Training the model for our experiments takes from 5 to 20 hours on a Tesla V100, depending on the dataset size.

-Moreover, for many applications of animatable avatars, this time can be greatly reduced by pre-computing transformations offline before rendering.
-This is the case when the avatar only needs to be rendered with a pre-defined set of gestures.
-In this scenario, each body pose can be stored as a static 3D-GS model and novel views can be rendered in potentially 2ms.
-Our avatar models contains usually around 40k gaussians, that corresponds to a memory footprint of $2.2$MB per frame that need to be cached in memory.

-Training the model for our experiments takes from 5 to 20 hours on a Tesla V100, depending on the dataset size.
-When the number of training frames is small enough, we cache the training dataset in memory enabling 4 times faster training iterations than loading images on the fly.
 It compares equally or favorably to neural rendering competitors.
-In particular, PoseVocab~\cite{li2023posevocab} that presents second higher results on THuman4 requires several days of training.